 The performance figures achieved by Autocar magazine bear this out:

-The testers were impressed; reporting in their Autotest of the newer car, Autocar stated that, ‘performance, naturally enough, is much better; the EFi will reach 60mph in only 8.4 seconds, which only the FIAT Abarth 130TC and Lancia Delta Turbo can better’ – and that the ‘revitalised MG Maestro is without doubt one of the most exciting packages on offer from Austin Rover.’
+The testers were impressed; reporting in their Autotest of the newer car, Autocar stated that, ‘performance, naturally enough, is much better; the EFi will reach 60mph in only 8.4 seconds, which only the Fiat Strada Abarth 130TC and Lancia Delta Turbo can better’ – and that the ‘revitalised MG Maestro is without doubt one of the most exciting packages on offer from Austin Rover.’
 It was a commonly held belief that the MG Maestro 2.0 EFi was the car that should have been launched at the outset.

 Car spotters should note that there was an S-Series twin carburettor version in the MG version, which replaced the R-Series version, but preceded the 2.0-litre version and was in production for a very short period of time.
 Its production amounted to a mere 2762.

 In January 1986, the 1985 UK car sales figures were published.
 They made grim reading for Austin Rover.
 The fierce showrooms price war pushed new car sales in Britain to an all-time high that year.
 The Escort was most popular car of the year, and Ford commanded an overall share of 26%.
 Austin Rover trailed with 17% and Vauxhall was close behind with 16%.
 The number of imported cars, including Ford and Vauxhall cars made abroad, sold in Britain rose to 58%.

 The Top 10 selling cars for 1985, were: